lassehjorthmadsen/blueskynet/README.md

 and another variable, BLUESKY_APP_USER, to your identifier (e.g. “lassehjorthmadsen.bsky.social”) using `file.edit("~/.Renviron")`

-Now, you can access the core function of blueskynet:
+Now, you can access the core function of `blueskynet`:

 ``` r
 library(blueskynet)